Shankface/Shankface/README.md

 Hello, my name is Ayden Shankman, I am currently a student at The Cooper Union studying Electrical Engineering and Computer Science with a planned graduation date of May 2023.
+I plan to get a Masters in Electrical Engineering by December 2023.
+I love creating, coding, building, and problem solving.
+This Github is a collection of all classes and projects I've done.